adehan/english-for-designers/10-thesis-digest/index.md

 E-mail(s): adela-hanakova@seznam.cz

 Acknowledgement(s): I would like to thank the following people, without whom I would not have been able to complete this paper.
 Most importantly, my advisor, doc.
 Joachim Rindler, who took the time to guide me and not only encourage, but share insightful comments and critiques about my work.
 His guidance carried me through all the stages and difficulties of working on this project.
-Besides my advisor, I would like to thank my family and friends for all the support you have shown me through working on my thesis over the past few months.
+Besides my advisor, I would like to thank my family and friends for all the support they have shown me through working on my thesis over the past few months.

 Data Accessibility/Availability Statement: There is no data archived.